vishal2github/noAdvancedJava/Theoretical_Notes/Framework/Hibernate.md

 + One can write and use this query for select, delete, and update tasks.

-+ In this query, one has to write "Persistent" class name in place of table name.
++ In this query, one has to write **Persistent** class name in place of table name.

 + One has to write instance variable name in place of column name.

-+ One has to pass this query to the createQuery() method of Session interface.
++ One has to pass this query to the **createQuery()** method of Session interface.

-+ The createQurery() method will create an object of "org.hinbernate.query.Query" interface and store the passed query into this object and return reference of this object.
++ The createQurery() method will create an object of **org.hibernate.query.Query** interface and store the passed query into this object and return reference of this object.

 <br>

 ```
-  SYNTAX
+  QUERY INTERFACE SYNTAX

     Query<Employee> query = session.createQuery("from Employee", Employee.class);
     List<Employee> employeeList = query.list();